-- Proposed changes include following sat nav directions
+- Changes include following sat nav directions

 New drivers will learn how to operate the electrics in modern motors

-Here, we take you through the potential changes with the input of two experts closely involved with driver training and road safety.
+Here, we take you through the changes with the input of two experts closely involved with driver training and road safety.
 Peter Rodger is head of driving advice at IAMRoadSmart (@IAMRoadSmart), and is also former deputy head of driver training at the Metropolitan Police; he's been directly involved in the discussion around the test updates.
 Jackie Violet is a professional driver trainer, an approved driving instructor (ADI) with the Driving Standards Agency, and a member of the Driving Instructors Association (@the_DIA).

 More independent driving